 If you spent the morning earning your turns on the pass or hiking one of the many trails that start in town, it’s probably best to treat yourself to some chairlift-assisted bike rides in the afternoon to let gravity do the rest.
 In late June, the Snowmass Bike Park opens to the public, offering a number of long downhill trails sure to satisfy everyone from beginners to the best mountain bikers in the world.
 If you want to skip the lift ticket, the Sky Mountain Park trail system offers fantastic ascents, descents, and mountain vistas for every level of rider as well.

-Don’t miss: The Power of Four Mountain Bike and Trail Run, July 28 and 29, 2018.
-During this two-day event, spectators can watch some of the best athletes from around North America take on Aspen Mountain, Aspen Highlands, Buttermilk, and Snowmass by bike and/or by foot.
+Don’t miss: The Power of Four Trail Run (July 13, 2019) and Mountain Bike (August 17, 2019).
+During each event, spectators can watch some of the best athletes from around North America take on Aspen Mountain, Aspen Highlands, Buttermilk, and Snowmass by bike and/or by foot.
 We get tired just thinking about it.

 Dinner, After Dark

 Despite being thousands of miles from (and thousands of feet above) the ocean, you can get fresh sushi and more from Matsuhisa Aspen all summer long.
-For those who like oysters, the Austin-based Clark’s Oyster Bar will open a new Aspen location in June, 2018.
-If you’re not into seafood in the mountains, grab a burger and a beer at the historic Red Onion.
+If you’re not into fancy food in the mountains, grab a burger and a beer at the historic Red Onion.
 When there is live music, it’s almost always good, it’s just hard to hear when the bar is crowded.